 - General Purposes Committee, which shall be chaired by the Secretary

-- Publications Committee, which shall be chaired by the European Editor of the JCRS
+- Publications Committee, which shall be chaired by the Editor

 - Programme Committee, which shall be chaired by the President

-10.3 The Finance Committee shall consist of the Treasurer, President, Secretary and Directors.
+10.6 The Finance Committee shall consist of the Treasurer, President, Secretary and the Trustees.
 The remit of the Finance Committee is as follows:

 - To oversee the finances of the Society

-- To review budgets and present them for Board approval
+- To review budgets and present them for Council approval

 - To ensure proper financial procedures are followed